Unpaired Optical Coherence Tomography Angiography Image Super-Resolution via Frequency-Aware Inverse-Consistency GAN: Experimental Evaluation

 \subsection{Dataset}

 The OCTA images used in this work were retrospectively collected from the Chinese University of Hong Kong Sight-THReatening Diabetic Retinopathy (CUHK-STDR) study.
 This study was an observational clinical study focused on diabetic retinal disease in subjects with Type 1 or Type 2 Diabetes Mellitus recruited from the CUHK Eye Centre and Hong Kong Eye Hospital~\cite{Yangbjophthalmol-2021-320779, sun2019oct, tang2017determinants,yang2023assessment}.
-The OCTA imaging was performed using a swept-source optical coherence tomography (DRI OCT Triton; Topcon, Tokyo, Japan).
-Notably, CUHK-STDR dataset was paired, which could enable the training of unpaired models and evaluation using paired metrics.
+The OCTA imaging was performed using a swept-source optical coherence tomography (DRI OCT Triton; Topcon, Tokyo, Japan), which is one of the mainstream OCT devices~\cite {lu2021quantitative}.
+Notably, we leveraged paired images in CUHK-STDR dataset to train the models in an unpaired manner while evaluating performances using pairwise metrics.

+Specifically, 296 pairs of fovea-central $HR$ and $LR$ OCTA images (see Fig. \ref{data}) were collected and split in the proportion of 4:1 for training and validation.
+Otherwise, an additional 279 groups of paired $HR$ and $LR$ images for the whole area were also purposely collected and used for testing.
+Specifically, each group consisted of one $LR$ and five $HR$. $HR$ images included one fovea-center and four parafovea, which were combined to generate a whole $HR$ 6mm$\times$6mm montage registered to the original $LR$.
+It is also worth noting that most typical OCTA images are fovea-centered since it is the region of interest in various retinal disease studies~\cite{hwang2015optical, roisman2016optical,sun2019oct,che2022learning,che2023dgdr,yang2023assessment}.
+Thus, we only used fovea-centered images for training while including parafoveal images for testing to align with real-world clinics.